mateuszgua/aws-workflow-web-flask/README.md

 ## Features
 List the ready features here:
+- Create view for show data eventbridge with s3 bucket and lambda,
-- Create views for show first project in aws,
+- Create view for show data pipeline in glue and show results in athena.

 ## Screenshots
 Page with project workflow